kaorlol/dantotsu-updater/README.md

-# [Dantotsu]("https://github.com/rebelonion/Dantotsu/tree/dev") Updater ( FOR THE PRETEST APK NOT ANY OTHER VERSION )
+# [Dantotsu]("https://github.com/rebelonion/Dantotsu/tree/dev") Updater ( FOR THE PRETESTER APK NOT ANY OTHER VERSION )

 This is a simple script that grabs the latest release from the actions artifact of the last run, downloads the zip file, grabs the pretester apk from it, then uploads it to releases.